 The squeezed IT budget

 The report discovered that external spending was around €97 billion in each of the last 3 years.
-Tomas noted that there’s a lot of pressure on IT Managers to do new things like Cloud and Virtualisation and that they typically have to find the money from the existing budget.
+Tomas noted that there’s a lot of pressure on IT Managers to do new things like Cloud and Virtualization and that they typically have to find the money from the existing budget.
 In turn they’re thinking deeply about their current spending and where to make savings.
 He wants to lower the 80:20 ratio between keeping the lights on and addressing new business – not by forcing transformation as the major systems vendors suggest, but by providing a third party alternative for software maintenance.The squeezed IT budget

 Are Mega Trends over-hyped?

 We discovered that customers understand the latest industry mega trends – but aren’t embracing many.
-In fact one respondent thinks Cloud Computing is just a form of centralisation and another detests the phrase ‘The Internet of Things’.
+In fact one respondent thinks Cloud Computing is just a form of centralization and another detests the phrase ‘The Internet of Things’.
 Tomas agrees that industry themes are often over-hyped, adding ‘It’s a bad thing, the industry often over-sells concepts before they’re mature’.

-He isn’t worried that increasing virtualisation and movements to subscription rather than perpetual licensing will lower his company’s opportunities.
+He isn’t worried that increasing virtualization and movements to subscription rather than perpetual licensing will lower his company’s opportunities.
 The majority of Enterprise IT budgets are for older rather than newer solutions.
 Users want to get more value quickly, which can be a business as well as a technology decision.

 A new opportunity in software maintenance

 We discovered that beyond the cost of the software businesses spend 26% extra on its maintenance.
 Third parties account for only 1% of these revenues as opposed to 30% in hardware maintenance according to Tomas – so it really is a pioneer.

 His company works exclusively on IBM software, although there are parallel activities in the Oracle and Microsoft areas, ‘a number of companies offer support for Windows XP for instance as it goes out of official support’.